Sugihiru/SpamFilterBot/README.md

 # SpamFilterBot
 Discord bot to filter messages and display only relevant messages.
-The bot will read the Discord conversation, and according to its criterias, choose the interesting messages to display in a special channel.
+The bot will read the Discord conversation, and according to its criterias, choose interesting messages to display in a special channel.

 ## Motivation
 This project was created following the observation that it is difficult to follow a Discord conversation with many members without spending hours there.
 We decided to do something about it.
-The Discord bot, based on maching learning, will tread data that we give it, and learn.
+The Discord bot, based on maching learning, will treat data that we give it, and learn.

 ## Platform
 - [x] Windows